flipperdevices/flipperzero-firmware/non_catalog_apps/gb-pokemon-trading/README.md

 These instructions assume that you are starting at the Flipper Zero desktop.
 Otherwise, press the Back button until you are at the desktop.

+- If using a MALVEKE board, plug it in to the GPIO header now.
+The app will auto-detect and select the correct pinout to support the MALVEKE EXT1 interface.
+If using the Flipper GB Link board, or any other pinout, they can be connected to the Flipper Zero now, or at any point in the future.
 - Press the `OK` button on the Flipper to open the main menu.
 - Choose `Applications` from the menu.
 - Choose `GPIO` from the submenu.